PyconUK/2016.pyconuk.org/pages/children.md

 * Tickets cost £5
 * Adults need not buy tickets if they are not attending the main conference
 * Lunch is provided for children; adults should bring their own
+* The day runs from 9am to 4pm at Cardiff City Hall

 ***